aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-java-integration/_index.md

 ### [Attach File by Path in OneNote with Java](./attach-file-by-path/)
 Learn how to attach files to your OneNote notes programmatically using Java with Aspose.Note.
 ### [Retrieve Attachment from OneNote using Java](./retrieve-attachment/)
+Learn how to retrieve attachments from OneNote using Java with Aspose.Note, a powerful API for seamless document manipulation.